 Although he lived in the U.S. for more than 40 years, Chaplin never became an American citizen.
 In 1972 he received an honorary Oscar at the Academy Awards, and in 1975 he was knighted by Queen Elizabeth II.

-Called the “Man of a Thousand Faces,” Lon Chaney’s macabre characterizations have become classics of the silent screen.
+Called the “Man of a Thousand Faces,” Lon Chaney’s macabre characterizations became classics of the silent screen.
 Born of deaf-mute parents, Chaney learned pantomime at an early age, and later became a prop man, director, and actor in his brother’s traveling show.

 Beginning his film career as an extra, he became an overnight success after starring in The Miracle Man (1919).
 During the next ten years Chaney earned a reputation as the finest character actor in films, playing such memorable roles as Quasimodo the hunchback in the Hunchback of Notre Dame (1923) and the dual role of police inspector/vampire in London After Midnight (1927).
 But his greatest achievement was his characterization of Eric, the demented, acid-scarred musician who haunted the subterranean passages of the Paris Opera in The Phantom of the Opera (1925).

 A versatile actor, he also won acclaim for his realistic performances in Tell It to the Marines (1927), While the City Sleeps (1928), and Thunder (1929).

 Beginning his film career in 1915, John Gilbert learned everything there was to know about the movies – building sets, lighting, hand-tinting film, writing scripts, and directing – before he became an actor.
 In 1924 he joined the Metro-Goldwyn-Mayer Studio, starring in many of the blockbuster movies of his day.